 Storage

-Leftover Peanut Butter Banana Muffins
+Leftover Banana Peanut Butter Muffins

 - Store muffins in an airtight container at room temp for 1-2 days, or in the fridge for up to 1 week.